-- Link to the university mission and strategic plan
+- link to the University mission and strategic planning; and

 How is the QEP developed?

-The institution charges a QEP Committee with writing the plan, which is much like a research proposal.
+The institution charges one or more QEP committees with developing the initiative.
 Typically, the process includes:

 How do SACSCOC reviewers evaluate the QEP?

-- Focus: detailed student learning outcomes tied directly to institutional needs.
-Clear relationship between QEP activities and improvement of student learning.
+- Focus: Proposal has detailed student outcomes tied directly to institutional needs and distinguishes a clear relationship between QEP activities and improvement of the student experience.

-- Capability: detailed budget information; detailed job descriptions.
-Organizational structure shows clear reporting responsibilities and oversight.
-Detailed timetable with year by year activities, expenditures, and assessment.
+- Capability: A proposed organizational structure shows clear reporting responsibilities and oversight.
+A detailed timetable outlines year by year activities, expenditures, and evaluation.

-- Involvement: selection process ensures input from all relevant constituencies in developing the plan.
-All relevant constituencies have direct involvement in implementation.
+- Involvement: The selection process ensures input from all relevant constituencies in developing the plan.
+All relevant constituencies have direct involvement in QEP implementation.

-- Assessment: goals are clearly stated and lead to specific, measurable learning outcomes.
+- Assessment: The initiative’s goals are clearly stated and lead to specific, measurable learning outcomes.
 Assessment is based on clear outcomes; methods relate to outcomes and are direct measures.